Dahlgren/node-steamcmd/README.md

   --steamGuardCode [value]  Code for steam guard
 ```

-Install one application with desired app id.
+If only `applicationId` is defined the desired application will be installed to defined `path`.
+If both `applicationId` and `workshopId` are defined then the `workshopId` item for that application will be downloaded using the standard Steam workshop directory structure to `path`.

 All app ids can be found at  https://developer.valvesoftware.com/wiki/Steam_Application_IDs

+Workshop ID can be found from the Workshop Page url.

 ## Module